Henry99C/Splinker-Robot/README.md

 </p>
 <h1>Implementation</h1>
 <p align=justify>
 For the implementation was used an Arduino Mega 2560 as microcontroller, MDF(Medium Density Fibreboard) for the chassis and robotic arm, two gearmotors for the wheels, two servomotor for the robotic arm and a system of distribution of fungicide from the tank.
-Also, was designed an App in App Inventor for teleoperate with bluetooth comunnication.
+Also, was designed an <a src="Controller.apk">App</a> in App Inventor for teleoperate with bluetooth comunnication.
 </p>
 <div>
    <span>